Rycona/FF6-BC-Scouter/README.md

 TO INTRODUCE
 -------------
-this repository holds a set of Lua scripts to aid in playing Beyond Chaos, a FF6 randomizer.
+This repository holds a set of Lua scripts to aid in playing Beyond Chaos, a FF6 randomizer.
 My goal with this is primarly to cut down on what I consider metagaming, the tracking of the variance of known variables during playthroughs which pulls me out of the game and reduces my flow and enjoyment.
 This is to aid that hopefully, and I thought I may as well share it with others.